daos-stack/daos/src/client/dfs/dfs-progressive-layout.md

 ## High-Level Approach

+Progressive layout is an opt-in, per-container feature (see "Enablement and Container Configuration" below).
+It is disabled by default; a container that does not enable it behaves exactly as before: every regular file is one DAOS array object.

-Represent a file as up to two underlying DAOS array objects:
+When enabled, represent a file as up to two underlying DAOS array objects:

 - Head object: compact class (G1, G2, G4, or G32), logical range [0, split_off)
 - Tail object: wide class (GX), logical range [split_off, EOF)

-split_off is defined once per container and applies to all progressive-layout files in that container.
-In the future we can consider making that per file like the chunk size if there is a need.
-Alternatively we can add an option to modify that default per container.
+The head class, tail class and split_off are defined once per container and apply to all progressive-layout files in that container.
+By default they are derived automatically from the pool and the container's default file class (policy below); advanced users may pin them explicitly at container create time.
+In the future we can consider making split_off per file like the chunk size if there is a need.

 At file creation time, both head and tail object IDs are allocated and persisted in metadata.
 Before crossing split_off, effective data placement is head-only.